ctsuu/Behavioral-Cloning/README.md

 ```
 The flip function is simple flip the image and steering angle at 50/50 chance.
 I will consider flip all the images just to double the dataset size.

-According to the model input size(64x64), all images need resize to fit.
+According to the model input size(66x200), all images need resize to fit.
 There are more benfit to make a square input, it will explained in the notebook and driving section.

-## Network Architecture
+## Model Architecture Design

-NVIDIA's End to End Learning for Self-Driving Cars Network Architecture is a well know model that work for this kind of project. paper.
-In this project, I kept all the feature filters for each layer, and use the same stride and padding sittings as Nvidia paper.
-And transfer it into Keras environment.
-My approach is try to keep track of what kind of structures are going to work, which one are not going to work.
+NVIDIA's End to End Learning for Self-Driving Cars Network Architecture is popular for this kind of project.
+Therefore, I want to keep the core architecture of the Nvidia model as much as possible according to the [paper](https://arxiv.org/pdf/1604.07316.pdf), apply all the feature filters for each layer, and use the same stride and padding sittings as Nvidia paper.
+The original Nvidia has a tenserflow version, I transfered it into Keras environment.
+My approach is to change one thing at a time, and keep track what kind of structures is working , which one is not working.

-Eventually, I added Lambda layer to normalize the input image, follow by a color space conversion layer.
+I added Lambda layer to normalize the input image, the image input value(between 0-255)divided by 127.5, then minus 1, yield new value between (-1 to 1).
+As per Udacity Deep learning class, it is better spread the value around zero, rather than skew to the one side.
+[Comma Ai](https://github.com/commaai/research/blob/master/train_steering_model.py) also use this idea.
+The input shape I kept as (66, 200, 3).
+It is smaller than Resnet, AlexNet and VGG (224,224), but much bigger than LeNet (32, 32).
+Just to balance the training time and system overhead.

+Next is a color space conversion layer, credit to [Vivek's model](https://chatbotslife.com/learning-human-driving-behavior-using-nvidias-neural-network-model-and-image-augmentation-80399360efee#.ykemywxos).
+The idea is use 3 filter go through 3 color channels, see which one get picked.
 I don't see a big differecy or benefit about this color space layer yet.

+There are 5 convolutional layers. each one has 24 to 64 filters, all use 'valid' padding, stribe

 I do added a MaxPooling layer after first Convolutional layer to see if there is any benefit.
 The full network is look like this:
 ```